ominousjin/Perpetual-Autodidacticism/SQL/README.md

    A table in a RDBMS consist of rows and columns, like an Excel spreadsheet.

 7. Creating a table

-   - Syntax: `CREATE TABLE <table-name> ();`
-   - Within parenthesis, we will list the columns (or attributes).
-   - Each column is followed by its respective data type.
-   - Each column is separated by a comma.

    ```
    CREATE TABLE employees (